-Aurora Brambles East is one of three independent day schools across Lancashire providing specialist education for boys with Social, Emotional and Mental Health difficulties (SEMH).
+Aurora Brambles East is an independent day school in Lancashire providing specialist education for boys with Social, Emotional and Mental Health difficulties (SEMH).

 We are skilled and experienced professionals who are able to support boys with difficulties with:

 Autistic Spectrum Disorder/ Autistic Spectrum Conditions (i.e Asperger’s)